jonasherfort/simple-modern-uv/README.md

 [**cookiecutter-uv**](https://github.com/fpgmaas/cookiecutter-uv) and
 [**copier-uv**](https://github.com/pawamoy/copier-uv) you may wish to consider.

-This template takes a different philosophy.
+This template takes a somewhat different philosophy.
-I think project templates should be **3 Ms: minimalist, modern, and maintained**.

 I found existing templates to have machinery or files you often don't need.
 And it's hard to maintain a complex template repo.
 This is intended instead to be a very simple template.